-This holiday season, we’re offering web policies and cookies policies starting at the low price of $500 (plus applicable taxes).
+This spring, we’re offering web policies and cookies policies starting at the low price of $700 (plus applicable taxes).
 Our web policies are suitable for small businesses, start-ups, sole proprietorships and registered businesses.
 Our business attorneys will work with you to create bespoke policies that reflect the values of your company.
 Reinforcing your company’s online presence through web policies protects your company from misuse, copyright infringement, and disputes.
 Get in touch with one of our Vancouver business lawyers today.

 We look forward to helping your business get into gear for the New Year.
 Call us today at 604-608-9133 or toll free at 1-800-930-9986.

-Promotional pricing for our holiday deals ends on January 7 2020.
+Promotional pricing for our Spring deals ends on March 28 2020.

 Saidi Law Corporation continues to expand its services in order to provide premium representation in the lower mainland.